amiv-eth/amivapi/docs/Developer_Guide.md

 ## LDAP Connector

 This class is a small LDAP connector used by the api during authentication.
 It provides one basic function:
-Provide a username and password and the connector will try to authenticate the user and, if successful, query LDAP for the user data.
+Provide a nethz and password and the connector will try to authenticate the user and, if successful, query LDAP for the user data.

 This way the LDAP signup works and we make sure that relogging can be used to ensure the user data is up to date